OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 The first path is an **absolute path**.
 That means that the beginning of the path starts with one of your harddrives, usually `D:/` or `C:/`.

 The second path is a **relative path**.
 A relative path means that the path is relative to the folder it is in.
 It starts with `./` to specify "the current folder".
+In general, we recommend using relative paths where ever possible as it makes it less painful to later move asset files to another computer or share them with another user.

 ![A file referencing another file in the same folder](/assets/images/relative_path_folder.png)